gr33pp/BattleX/Writeups/BattleX_CTF_Find_me_babe.md

 drwxrwxr-x 17 1000 1000 4.0K Jun 27 23:34 ..
 lrwxrwxrwx  1 root root    7 Jun 27 22:59 bin -> usr/bin
 drwxr-xr-x  2 root root 4.0K Apr 15  2020 boot
-[break]
+[snip]
 ```
-The Boom!
+Boom!
 I was dropped into the chroot.
 To find the flag was pretty easy.
 I `grep` recursively to find anything like `battlex{` as it is the flag pattern.

 ```
 root@archlinux:/# grep -r "battlex{" / 2>/dev/null